Kansas educators decry shortage of mental health professionals in public schools

-Each of Kansas State University's interns in last spring's public school counseling program encountered a student with suicidal thoughts.
+TOPEKA -- Each of Kansas State University's interns in public school counseling last spring encountered a student with suicidal thoughts.

-Judy Hughey, president of the Kansas School Counselor Association and an associate professor of education at Kansas State, said statistical implications were sobering.
-On a national level, one in five youth aged 12 to 17 has a mental health diagnosis.
+Judy Hughey, president of the Kansas School Counselor Association and an associate professor of education at Kansas State, said the statistical implications were sobering.
+On a national level, one in five youths aged 12 to 17 has a mental health diagnosis.
 Sixty percent of high school students with mental health needs fail to graduate.
-More teenagers and young adults die from suicide than from cancer, AIDS and one-half dozen other maladies combined, she said.
+More teenagers and young adults die from suicide than from cancer, AIDS and a half-dozen other maladies combined, she said.

 A 2018 Kansas survey indicated 17.9 percent of children contemplated suicide and 5 percent tried to commit suicide in the previous year.